ptitSeb/box64/README.md

 Notes about Steam
 ----

 Note that Steam is a hybrid 32-bit / 64-bit.
 You NEED box86 to run Steam, as the client app is a 32-bit binary.
-It also uses a 64-bit local server binaries, but like most stuff using libcef/chromium, it's not working correctly on box64 for now.
-So, no Steam for now on box64.
+It also uses a 64-bit local server binaries, and that steamwebhelper process is now mendatory, even on the "small mode".
+And that process will eat lots of memory.
+So machine with less the 6Gb of RAM will need a swapfile tp use Steam.

 ----

 Notes about Wine
 ----

 Wine64 is supported on box64.
-Proton should also work.
+Proton too.
 Be aware that 64-bit Wine also includes 32-bit components, to be able to run 32-bit Windows programs.
 The 32-bit apps will need box86 and will not run without it.
 On a system where both box64 and box86 are present and working, a wine 64-bit setup can run both 32-bit and 64-bit Windows programs (just use `wine` and `wine64` respectively).
-Note that the new 32bits PE in 64bits process that the Wine time in currently implementing in Wine 7.+ is not yet supported.
-I tested Wine 7.5 64bits and it worked, but more recent version will probably just not work yet.
+Note that the new 32bits PE in 64bits process that the Wine time in currently implementing in Wine 7.+ is now supported, but the support is quite young so there might be some residual issues.

 ----

 Notes about Vulkan
 ----

-Box64 wraps Vulkan libraries, but note that it as only been tested with a RX550 card, so some extensions may be missing depending on your graphics card.
+Box64 wraps Vulkan libraries, but note that it as mostly been tested with a AMD RX550 card and on the Freedreno driver, so some extensions may be missing depending on your graphics card.

 ----